matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 `Prop` is the type whose terms are the formulas from first-order logic.

-You start from a language, with basic symbols such as `+` or `` , and you define formulas inductively, following a set of rules.
+One starts from a language, with basic symbols such as `+` or `` , and defines formulas inductively, following a set of rules.
+Terms of type `Prop` are defined by such formulas.

 ```haskell
 def Example1 := ∀ n : ℕ, ∃ k : ℕ, 4 * n = 2 * k